 If you don’t want to go the electronic route, I like to use a 3-ring binder or an accordion folder to separate recipes by meal category or season to keep them all neatly in one place.

-Using protective plastic sheets is ideal for storing your favorite recipes and protecting them from our greasy fingers when we’re cooking.
+Protective plastic sheets are ideal for storing your favorite recipes and protecting them from our greasy fingers when cooking.

 Let’s get started!